Raquel Welch: Political views

 Welch showed support for the Vietnam War troops, appearing at United Service Organizations (USO) shows in 1967, often with Bob Hope.

-Welch appeared in 2011 on Your World with Neil Cavuto, briefly discussing the conservative candidates choices during political debates for the 2012 election and that she doesn’t discuss politics very much in Hollywood.
+Welch appeared in 2011 on Your World with Neil Cavuto, briefly discussing the conservative candidates choices during political debates for the 2012 election and that she doesn't discuss politics very much in Hollywood.

 In 2014, during an appearance on The O'Reilly Factor, Welch described herself as being on the conservative side, attributing it to her upbringing and her mother's Midwestern values.
 In 2015, Welch attended a gathering for the Republican Jewish Coalition in Beverly Hills.

 Death

-Welch died from cardiac arrest on February 15, 2023, at her home in Los Angeles.
-She was 82.
+Welch died from cardiac arrest on February 15, 2023, at her home in Los Angeles, aged 82.
 At the time of her death, Welch was also suffering from Alzheimer's disease.

 Legacy

 Welch helped transform America's feminine ideal into its current state.
 Her beautiful looks and eroticism made her the definitive 1960s and 1970s sex icon, rather than the blonde bombshell of the late 1950s as typified by Marilyn Monroe, Jayne Mansfield, and others.
 Welch became a star in the mid-1960s and was exotic, brunette, and smolderingly sexual.
 Her countless publicity photos helped to popularize her image, dress style, and 1960s and 1970s fashion trends.
 Welch was among actresses who made big hair popular.